Rector Elisha Cole

 opportunities.
 While at Oberlin Rector

-Cole met Mary Philanda Finey, whose uncle, Charles Grandison Finney,
+Cole met Mary Philanda Finney, whose uncle, Charles Grandison Finney, became

 The following is from the Finney family